– Download Full ALI History Timeline

 IBC Commentary: The enforceability of a standard is established in this section and applies wherever the provisions of this chapter do not otherwise indicate a requirement.
 Therefore, even if a standard is not referenced anywhere else within this chapter it will be applicable to such systems and equipment.
 For example, automotive lifts are addressed by the reference to ANSI/ALI ALCTV but no further requirements are found in Chapter 30.
 This standard is fully applicable to such automotive lifts.
 Table 3001.3 contains specific referenced standards and indicates the type of elevator and conveying system components and equipment to which those standards are applicable.”

-ALI welcomes the first ALI Certified Inspector in Australia – Inspector #2127 from Precision Automotive Equipment!
+ALI welcomed the first ALI Certified Inspector in Australia – Inspector #2127 from Precision Automotive Equipment!